How To Make Hydrogen Water At Home? Practical And Effective Methods

 Molecular hydrogen concentration varies.

-The taste of water changes with a higher concentration of hydrogen gas.
+The taste of water changes with a higher concentration of H2 gas.

 However, I realized that it involved too many hassles for everyday long-term use and DID NOT even come close to hydrogen water bottles in terms of convenience.
 Nevertheless, I wanted to share my thoughts on these non-electric water ionizer filters with you.